inspiredlabs/custodians/README.md

 ### Functionality

-While not strictly "Content", when people `Subscribe`, this means we are handling data (which have both privacy &amp; test implications).
+While not strictly "Content", when people `Subscribe`, this means we are handling data (in a GDPR compliant way).

 It's also important to consider what other functionality we can accomadate.